nparo-401/java-fundamental/README.md

 * pluralize(String toPlural, int count)
   * Takes in a string and adds an "s" to the end if count is equal to 0 or is greater than 1.
 * flipNHeads(int n)
-  * Takes in an int for the number of heads in a row needed and uses a random number generator to "flip" a coin and repeat until n number of heads in a row is reached
+  * Takes in an int for the number of heads in a row needed and uses a random number generator to "flip" a coin and repeat until n number of heads in a row is reached.
 * clock()
   * Uses a timer and the current date time to make a clock which prints once every second with the current time.